 - Annual maximum amount increases yearly

-- The total annual tuition grant is based on one-half of the child’s tuition costs, including mandatory educational fees.
+- The total annual tuition grant is based on 100% of the child’s tuition costs, including mandatory educational fees.
 If the child is receiving other scholarships, grants, or awards, the tuition grant does not exceed the remaining eligible costs, if any.
 Employees must notify the Benefits Team of any such awards.

 - There is a limit of one grant per child per year.
 If both parents work for Princeton, only one grant can be disbursed per child per academic year.
 If the child withdraws from school during the academic year, is no longer a full-time student in a degree program, or if there is any other change in the child’s educational status or relationship to the employee, the employee must notify the Benefits Team.
 The employee is responsible to have the school refund the tuition grant to Princeton University.
 If the school does not refund the grant, the employee is responsible to repay Princeton the full amount of the grant.

 - Employees must reapply for the tuition grant each academic year.
 However, if the child is enrolled at a two-year accredited college or trade school, an application must be received each semester.

 - Colleges, universities, and trade schools consider all tuition benefits in determining a student’s eligibility for need-based financial aid.
 Eligible children may experience a reduction in financial aid due to the eligibility for the tuition grant benefit.

 - Tuition grants are sent directly to the college or university for credit against the student’s account.
 For trade schools, a payment will be made to the employee in the form of a grossed up payment through payroll.